Newport (city), Vermont

 Newport is the only city in, and the shire town of, Orleans County, Vermont, United States.
 As of the 2020 Census, the population was 4,455.
 The city contains the second-largest population of any municipality in the county (only neighboring Derby is larger), and has the smallest geographic area.
 It is the second-smallest city by population in Vermont.
 Newport is also the name of neighboring Newport Town.

 Newport was founded by European Americans as a settlement in 1793 and was first called Pickerel Point.
 It was the place where Rogers' Rangers retreated in 1759 after a French and Indian War incursion into Canada.
 In the 19th century, the village was stimulated by construction of the railroad in 1863, during the American Civil War.
 The lumbering firm Prouty & Miller operated here from 1865.
 Long after the post-war Reconstruction era, the village was the site for a Reunion Society of Vermont Officers in 1891.
 Newport has two public schools, one private school, and a branch of the Community College of Vermont.
 As of the 2010 census, there were 4,589 people.

 History

 Early

-In 1753, during the French and Indian War, an Abenaki band took English captive John Stark by canoe down Lake Memphremagog and came ashore at the site where the city of Newport later developed.
-Allies of the French during this war, they had captured Stark in a raid.
-They held him until his family and community raised a ransom.
-They then returned him to his home in New Hampshire.
-Given the warfare on the border with Canada, both sides took captives for ransom beginning in the late 17th century.
-Business was brisk at the time of Queen Anne and other English rulers.

 Newport as a settlement was founded in 1793, after the American Revolutionary War.
 The village was first called Pickeral Point, but later renamed as Lake Bridge for its location at the head of Lake Memphremagog.

 In 1816, part of the former town of Salem was annexed to the Town of Newport; it was absorbed into what was then a village.

 The railroad was constructed to Newport in 1863.
 In 1868, the Lake Bridge settlement was incorporated as the Village of Newport.
 It became a busy lumber town.
 The lumbering firm of Prouty & Miller was started in 1865.

+In 1919, the first city flag was made.
+It had a blue field with the seal of the city in the middle.

 In 1932, during the Great Depression, the city operated a poor farm for the indigent, who worked for their board.